-- (16) The Review Panel will comprise a Vice-Principal or nominee as Chair, two members of academic staff, normally the Associate Dean (Education) and a Chair of a Sub-board both from the Faculty in which the student is studying and the Head of the Academic Quality and Policy Office or his/ her nominee.
+- (16) The Review Panel will comprise the Senior Vice-Principal (Education) or nominee as Chair, two members of academic staff, normally one of the School Directors of Education and a Chair or Deputy Chair of a Department Assessment Board both from the School in which the student is studying and the Head of the Academic Quality and Policy Office or his/ her nominee.
 The investigating officer or his/ her nominee will act as Secretary to the Panel.
 The investigating officer shall be responsible for setting the date and place of the review, for notifying members of the Review Panel and the student of the arrangements, and for sending copies of all relevant documentation to members of the Panel and the student in advance.
 The student may be accompanied by another student or member of staff of the College, otherwise all such meetings shall be held in private.
 Where a student is unable or unwilling to attend, s/he may submit a written statement for consideration. - (17) The Review Panel will decide on one of the following outcomes. - reject the request for review, in which case the initial findings of the investigation by the investigating officer shall stand; - (b) ask the original examiners to reconsider their decision, the outcome of which shall be final; - (c) set the original assessment aside and arrange for another assessment to be conducted, the outcome of which shall be final.
-The Review Panel may make stipulations about the conduct of the assessment. - (18) A student who wishes to abandon or withdraw a request for review at any stage must inform the Director of Academic Services immediately in writing.
-The investigating officer will then determine how to proceed, taking account of the available evidence and the matters raised by the student in the appeal. - (19)The Director of Academic Services or investigating officer will inform the student in writing of the decision of the Review Panel and the reasons for it, clarify that the internal appeals procedures of the College have been completed and of his/her right to request that the College's decision be reviewed by the Office of the Independent Adjudicator for Higher Education. - (20)In addition to the provisions of paragraph (17) above, the Review Panel may make any recommendations which they deem to be appropriate in the light of their review of the case.
+The Review Panel may make stipulations about the conduct of the assessment.

+- (18) A student who wishes to abandon or withdraw a request for review at any stage must inform the Director of Governance and Legal Services immediately in writing.
+The investigating officer will then determine how to proceed, taking account of the available evidence and the matters raised by the student in the appeal. - (19) The Director of Governance and Legal Services or investigating officer will inform the student in writing of the decision of the Review Panel and the reasons for it, clarify that the internal appeals procedures of the College have been completed and of his/her right to request that the College's decision be reviewed by the Office of the Independent Adjudicator for Higher Education. - (20)In addition to the provisions of paragraph (17) above, the Review Panel may make any recommendations which they deem to be appropriate in the light of their review of the case.